SOA-team3/PDDS-final-project/README.md

 ## Layout Components
 **Logo**: Displays the company logo at the top of the page.
 ## Dropdowns:
-**Major Category Select** - Selects the major category for filtering.
+**Major Category Select**: Selects the major category for filtering.
-**Minor Category Select** - Populated based on the selected major category.
+**Minor Category Select**: Populated based on the selected major category.
 ## Graphs:
-**Total Sales by Country** - A bar chart that shows total sales for each country.
+**Total Sales by Country**: A bar chart that shows total sales for each country.
-**Sales by Month for Minor Category** - A line chart that shows total sales over time for a selected minor category.
+**Sales by Month for Minor Category**: A line chart that shows total sales over time for a selected minor category.
-**Sales Volume vs. Total Sales** - A scatter plot comparing sales volume and total sales by country.
+**Sales Volume vs. Total Sales**: A scatter plot comparing sales volume and total sales by country.
 ## Data Table:
 Displays summary statistics for each country, including sales volume, total sales, average order value, and median order value.